lukaszsamson/elixir_zabbix_sender/README.md

 ## License

-CashAddr source code is released under MIT License.
+ZabbixSender source code is released under MIT License.
 Check LICENSE file for more information.